Coronavirus & care recruitment: learning lessons for the future

-We found if councils want a free way to reach residents, you get more interaction from news ebulletins sent to subscribers than from organic social media.
+We found if councils want a free way to reach residents, you get more interaction from news emails sent out to subscribers than from organic social media.
 It’s worth putting effort into getting people to sign up.

-Birmingham City Council sent out its special COVID-19 email bulletin to all 117,461 subscribers on its GovDelivery list (for all services).
+Birmingham City Council sent out its special COVID-19 email bulletin to 117,461 subscribers on its GovDelivery list.
 The 695 click-throughs we recorded means the interaction rate was 0.6% compared to 0.013% for organic social.

 In the London boroughs, 28,000 subscribers to email bulletins translated into 1,850 clicks – an incredible interaction rate of 6.6%.

-In London, seven borough councils had budget to contribute to the campaign, which was put towards paid-for advertising on social media channels and the most popular news websites for their demographic.
+In London, seven borough councils had budget to contribute to the campaign.
+This bought paid-for advertising on social media channels and the most popular news websites for their demographic.
 The difference in results with organic was massive.

 One extra standout stat to bear in mind was the overwhelming prevalence of interaction on mobiles over other devices – 90% of clicks were on phones.
 So, make sure ad creatives are mobile friendly!